Nazanin Afshin-Jam: Education and Red Cross work

-Miss World competition
+Miss World 2003

-In 2003, Afshin-Jam became Miss World Canada and joined in the Miss World contest in Sanya, China, where she placed second.
+Afshin-Jam was crowned Miss World Canada 2003 and represented Canada at Miss World 2003 in Sanya, China on December 6, 2003 where she placed 1st runner-up.

 Activism and awards

-Afshin-Jam was opposed to the death penalty being applied to 18-year-old Iranian woman Nazanin Mahabad Fatehi, who was sentenced to hang for stabbing one of three men who tried to rape her and her niece in Karaj in March 2005.
-She started a campaign to help save the life of this minor including a petition which attracted more than 350,000 signatures worldwide.
-She has also dedicated her song Someday, one of the twelve songs on her similarly titled album Someday to Nazanin Fatehi.
-Eventually, with pressure from the international community, Nazanin Fatehi was granted a new trial by the head of Judiciary in June 2006.
-In January 2007, Nazanin Fatehi was exonerated of murder charges and was released after Afshin-Jam raised $43,000 on-line for bail while her lawyers worked on her case.
-For her efforts in helping save Nazanin Fatehi, Afshin-Jam was awarded the "hero for human rights award" from Youth For Human Rights International and Artists for Human Rights.
-The Tale of Two Nazanins by Afshin-Jam and Susan McClelland, chronicling the divergent lives of the 2 Iranian Nazanins whose lives intersected during Fatehi's trial, was published by HarperCollins.
+Afshin-Jam was opposed to the death penalty being applied to an 18-year-old Iranian woman, Nazanin Mahabad Fatehi, who was sentenced to hang for stabbing one of three men who tried to rape her and her niece in Karaj in March 2005.
+Afshin-Jam started a campaign, including a petition, which attracted more than 350,000 signatures worldwide.
+She has also dedicated her song, Someday, one of the 12 songs on her similarly titled album, Someday, to Nazanin Fatehi.
+Eventually, with pressure from the international community, Fatehi was granted a new trial by the head of the judiciary in June, 2006.
+In January of the following year, Fatehi was exonerated of murder charges and was released after Afshin-Jam raised $43,000 online for bail, while her lawyers worked on her case.
+For her efforts in helping save Fatehi, Afshin-Jam was awarded the Hero for Human Rights Award from Youth For Human Rights Internationaland Artists for Human Rights.

+The Tale of Two Nazanins, by Afshin-Jam and Susan McClelland, chronicling the divergent lives of the two Iranian Nazanins whose lives intersected during Fatehi's trial, was published by HarperCollins in 2012.

 Afshin-Jam initiated the Stop Child Executions Campaign and petitioned to help children on death row; the campaign was registered as a non-profit organization with 501-C 3 status in 2008.
-She is co-founder and President of the Stop Child Executions Organization, whose aim is to put a permanent end to executions of minors in Iran and abroad.
+She is co-founder and President of the organization, whose aim is to put a permanent end to executions of minors in Iran and abroad.

-On September 23, 2008, Afshin-Jam organized "Ahmadinejad's Wall of Shame" rally at Dag Hammarskjöld park across the United Nations in New York as Ahmadinejad was addressing the General Assembly.
-In November 2008, Afshin-Jam received the "Global Citizenship Award" by the University of British Columbia's Alumni Association In April 2009, Afshin-Jam received the "Human Rights Hero Award" from UN Watch in Geneva, Switzerland.
+On September 23, 2008, Afshin-Jam organized the Ahmadinejad's Wall of Shame rally at Dag Hammarskjöld park, across from the United Nations headquarters in New York, as Ahmadinejad was addressing the General Assembly.
+Afshin-Jam received the Global Citizenship Award from the University of British Columbia's Alumni Association in November and, In April of the next year, the Human Rights Hero Award from UN Watch in Geneva, Switzerland.
+Afshin-Jam was also given the Emerging Leader Peacemaker Award by the YMCA's Power of Peace Awards.

-In 2009 Afshin-Jam was given the Emerging Leader Peacemaker Award by the YMCA's Power of Peace Awards.
-That same year, Afshin-Jam signed an open letter of apology posted to Iranian.com along with 266 other Iranian academics, writers, artists, and journalists about the persecution of Baháʼís.
-That same year she chaired the first annual Geneva Summit for Human Rights and Democracy.
-In 2012, she advocated for the closure of the Canadian embassy in Tehran.
+That same year, Afshin-Jam signed an open letter of apology, posted to Iranian.com, along with 266 other Iranian academics, writers, artists, and journalists, about the persecution of Baháʼís.
+She also chaired the first annual Geneva Summit for Human Rights and Democracy.

-In 2012, Afshin-Jam received the Queen's Diamond Jubilee Medal.
-In 2016 she was conferred an honorary Doctor of Laws, honoris causa from the University of Western Ontario.
+Afshin-Jam advocated in 2012 for the closure of the Canadian embassy in Tehran.
+Afshin-Jam received the Queen Elizabeth II Diamond Jubilee Medal.
+In 2016, she was conferred an honorary Doctor of Laws, honoris causa, from the University of Western Ontario.